ascend-io/ascend-buildkite-cicd-setup/README.md

 Create a new pipeline: [![Add to Buildkite](https://buildkite.com/button.svg)](https://buildkite.com/new)

+## Note:
-Add your credentials to your buildkite agent.
+Please make sure to generate ssh key for your buildkite agent: [link](https://buildkite.com/docs/agent/v3/ssh-keys) and add your credentials to your buildkite agent as follows.

 Use `ASCEND_ACCESS_KEY` for your access key id and `ASCEND_SECRET_KEY` for your secret access key.